The Florida Bar

 Once the new birth certificate is received by the adoptive family, they may apply for a new Social Security number and a passport for the child and may open accounts on behalf of the child.

-For all legal purposes, the adopted child will be considered the natural child of the adoptive family.
-Further, the adopted child will be treated legally as if the child were born into the adopted family.
-The child will be deemed equal to all other children who may then be or later come into the adopted family.
-This means the adopted child will inherit equally with those children biologically born into the family for purposes of estates and wills, absent a specific direction to the contrary.
+For all legal purposes, following adoption, the adopted child will be considered the natural child of the adoptive family.
+Further, the adopted child will be treated legally as if the child were born into the adoptive family.
+The child will be deemed equal to all other children who may then be or later come into the adoptive family.
+This means the adopted child will inherit equally those children biologically born into the family for purposes of estates and wills, absent a specific direction to the contrary.

 (back to top)